 The average handle time (AHT) is an important metric to track if you offer customer service via phone.
 In today’s online world, most ecommerce companies handle tickets only with chat and email.
 However, very large ecommerce brands may choose to provide phone call support as well.

-The average ticket handling time includes the total talk time and total hold time for that caller.
+The average ticket handline time includes the total talk time and total hold time for that caller.
 You can calculate the average for larger periods of time to get better insights, such as per week or per month.

 How to calculate average handle time